-The second hole, PMDD 010, is planned to explore MMI and induced polarization anomalies in the mine area.
-The planned hole may not adequately explore the potential at this site since it is approximately in the strike direction of the veins.
-WGM recommends that consideration be given to drilling a hole from the Colorado Valley in a north-westerly direction.
+WGM repeats their earlier recommendation that consideration be given to drilling a hole from the Colorado Valley in a north-westerly direction.
 So placed, the drill hole would explore beneath the vein system across their direction of dip.
-Results from a hole such as is recommended by WGM may alter the concept on which PMDD 010 is based.
+Results from a hole such as is recommended by WGM may alter the conceptual image of the mine geology.